projectnessie/iceberg-catalog-migrator/README.md

 So, it is recommended to use the 'migrate' command in CLI to automatically delete the table from source catalog after registering or avoid operating tables from the source catalog after registering if 'migrate' command is not used.**

-> :warning: **It is recommended to use this CLI tool when there is no in-progress commits for the tables in the source catalog.
+> :warning: **Avoid using this CLI tool when there are in-progress commits for tables in the source catalog to prevent missing updates, data loss and table corruption in the target catalog.
-In-progress commits may not make it into the target catalog if used.
-Which can lead to missing updates, loss of data and table corruption.**
+In-progress commits may not be properly transferred and could compromise the integrity of your data.**

 # Iceberg-catalog-migrator
 Need to have Java installed in your machine(JDK11 is recommended) to use this CLI tool.